kksvt/obrandomizer/esp/Readme.txt

 * Randomizer.CFG
 * RandomizerSkip.CFG
 2) Delete obrandomizer.DLL from Oblivion/Data/OBSE/Plugins.
-3) Delete obrandomizer-gui.EXE and obrn-configs from your Oblivion folder.
+3) Delete obrandomizer-gui.EXE, obrn-configs and obrn-seed-data (should it exist) from your Oblivion folder.

 ===========================
 Configuration through GUI